Eckart heat-flux applicability in $F(\Phi,X)R$ theories and the existence of temperature gradients: Discussion and outlook

 Our use of Eckart theory should be understood as a phenomenological \emph{selection rule}, not as a fundamental assumption about the microphysics of the scalar.
 Starting from the general family $F(\Phi,X)R+G(\Phi,X)$, we impose the following purely kinematical requirement: in the scalar–comoving frame defined by $u_a\propto\nabla_a\Phi$ (with timelike gradient $X>0$), the effective scalar stress–energy $T^{(\Phi)}_{ab}$ can be interpreted as that of a single–component relativistic fluid whose heat flux satisfies the standard Eckart relation $q^{(\Phi)}_a=-K(D_aT_g+T_g a_a)$ for some temperature $T_g$ and conductivity $K>0$, for all timelike scalar configurations.
 Comparing this structure with the general decomposition~\eqref{eq:q_decomp}, we find that the transverse contribution $(F_X/8\pi F)V_{\perp a}$ cannot, in general, be written as a spatial temperature gradient, even allowing for a component $(D_aT_g)_\perp$ perpendicular to $a_a$.
 Thus a global Eckart description is possible if and only if $F_X\equiv 0$, which removes the transverse term and yields a purely accelerative heat flux of the form $q^{(\Phi)}_a=-f(\Phi,X,\dot X)\,a_a$.

 The corresponding theories belong to the Horndeski subclass with $G_3=0$ and $G_{4X}=G_5=0$, with the latter conditions being imposed by gravitational–wave constraints~\cite{Ezquiaga:2017ekz,Baker:2017hug}.
 In this way, our result complements existing theoretical and observational arguments by adding a simple thermodynamic–consistency criterion: within the $F(\Phi,X)R+G(\Phi,X)$ family, only Jordan–like nonminimal couplings allow a single–temperature, Eckart–type fluid description of the scalar sector for arbitrary timelike configurations.
+Moreover, from a phenomenological standpoint, it is also timely to note that recent DESI-informed cosmological analyses have begun to highlight non-minimally coupled quintessence as a particularly competitive description of late-time acceleration.
+In particular, in~\cite{Wolf:2025jed} it was reported strong Bayesian evidence for a non-derivative non-minimal coupling to curvature in quintessence-like models, using combinations of distance data (including DESI BAO and supernova samples), and emphasized the implications for the effective dark-energy equation of state.
+This is precisely the Jordan-like sector in which our kinematical criterion for a global Eckart interpretation is satisfied: requiring a standard single-temperature Eckart heat flux for arbitrary timelike scalar configurations selects $F(\Phi,X)=F(\Phi)$, excluding kinetic non-minimal couplings with $F_X\neq 0$.

 Our analysis is kinematical and first order: we do not construct an entropy current, impose a second law, or address the known causality issues of Eckart theory.
 Nevertheless, the Eckart requirement already acts as a strong filter on theory space.
 It would be natural to extend this work by (i) embedding the transverse vector $V_{\perp a}$ that arises for $F_X\neq 0$ in causal second–order transport frameworks, (ii) exploring more general scalar–tensor and scalar–torsion theories where additional transport channels may appear, and (iii) studying configurations where $V_{\perp a}=D_a\Psi$ for some scalar $\Psi$, which could provide controlled examples of non–Jordan–like models with a richer, yet still tractable, effective gravitational thermodynamics.